AgP42/MMM-Netatmo-Presence/README.md

 		position: 'bottom_left',
 		config:{

 			updateInterval: 5, //in min.
-Refrest interval
-			displayLastUpdate: true, //to display the last update of the API datas or live snapshot image (on top of the module)
+			displayLastUpdate: true, //to display the time of the last update of the module
 			displayLastUpdateFormat: 'ddd - HH:mm:ss', //format of the date and time to display for displayLastUpdate and for events
-			animationSpeed: 1000, 	//display animation time between refresh, in ms.
+			animationSpeed: 1000, 	//display animation time during refresh, in ms.

 			//config for timeline display of the events
-			eventsTypeMessageDisplay: false, //if false : will display icons for the type of events, if true : will display the text message given by Netatmo (directly on the good language normally)
+			eventsTypeMessageDisplay: false, //if false : will display icons, if true : will display text message
-			eventsNumberToDisplay: 5,	//set to 1 for only the last one and set to 0 for none...
+			eventsNumberToDisplay: 5,	//how many events to display for the timeline.
+Set to 0 to display only live images
 			eventsTypeToDisplay: ["human", "vehicle"], //possible values : "animal", "vehicle", "human" or "movement"
-			eventRequestSize: 0, //will request this value of events to the API.
+			eventRequestSize: 30, //will request this value of events to the API.
 Increase this value if the number of "eventsNumberToDisplay" is often not reach.
-Decrease it to limit bandwith and MagicMirror load.
+Decrease it to limit network bandwith and MagicMirror load.
 			lastEventAsFullImageOnTop: true,	//to display the last event not only as a small image focus on Netatmo detection but also the full image.
 If several cameras, only the one of the last event will be displayed
 			fade: true,		//fade effect at the end of the timeline ?
 			fadePoint: 0.25,
 			//icon definition
-			iconHuman: 'fa fa-user iconHuman',
+			iconHuman: 'fa fa-user iconHumanNP',
-			iconVehicle: 'fa fa-car iconVehicle',
+			iconVehicle: 'fa fa-car iconVehicleNP',
-			iconAnimal: 'fa fa-paw iconAnimal',
+			iconAnimal: 'fa fa-paw iconAnimalNP',
-			iconMovement: 'fa fa-envira iconMovement',
+			iconMovement: 'fa fa-envira iconMovementNP',
+			//see CSS file for the size of the event images

 			//config for live snapshot
 			liveImageAsFullImageOnTop: true, //display the live snapshot or not
 			liveCamera_Name: ["Nord", "Sud"], //name of the cameras to be displayed (has to be the same than configured on your netatmo app).
 The images will be display on the same order than written here
+			//see CSS file for the size of the live snapshot images

+			//see README.md for details how to get thoses infos
 			client_id: 'your add id',
 			client_secret: 'your app secret',
 			username: 'your Netatmo username (e-mail)',
-			password: 'your Netatmo password',
+			password: 'your Netatmo password', //communication is https !
 			home_id: 'your home id', //necessaire pour l'API

 		}